 Session set-up with ICE from Terminating Participant’s point of view using SIP Preconditions

 The following flow shows how the Terminating Participant’s application responds to a session invitation in which the Originator has signaled preconditions.
-With these preconditions, the originator requests the Terminating Participant to delay the alerting of the user until the Originator reports that the preconditions have been met (e.g. ICE checks have been succeeded, or QoS reservations have been granted).
+With these preconditions, the Originator requests the Terminating Participant’s application to delay the alerting of the user until the Originator reports that the preconditions have been met (e.g. ICE checks have been succeeded, or QoS reservations have been granted).